mlcommons/mobile_app_open/android/cpp/datasets/README.md

 The full ImageNet dataset is available to MLCommons members individually.
 You can request access from the mobile chairs.
-For testing purpose, you may download a subset dataset from [https://github.com/mlcommons/mobile_models/tree/main/v0_7/datasets](https://github.com/mlcommons/mobile_models/tree/main/v0_7/datasets)
+For testing purpose, you may download a substitute dataset from [https://github.com/mlcommons/mobile_models/tree/main/v0_7/datasets](https://github.com/mlcommons/mobile_models/tree/main/v0_7/datasets)

 ## COCO